Rianne de Heide

 About me

-I am an assistant professor in the Department of Mathematics, at the Vrije Universiteit Amsterdam.
+I am an assistant professor in the Statistics group (STAT) in the Department of Applied Mathematics, at the University of Twente.
 I work on problems and solutions in machine learning and statistics.
-My research focuses on sequential learning, and in particular on (sequential) hypothesis testing, Bayesian learning and best-arm identification problems.
+My research focuses on hypothesis testing, Bayesian learning and best-arm identification problems.
+Currently I work on my VENI project 'E-values for Multiple Testing’.
 Central in my work is both bringing a solid mathematical foundation to the topics I work on in different fields, as well as making the theory accessible for less mathematical audiences.
 I’m also interested in the mathematical and philosophical foundations of Bayesianism, machine learning, statistics and probability theory.

 Find out more.